openchange/website/src/cookbook/ocsmanager.md

 ### Out of Office ###

-The Out of Office service stores the holidays reply in an IMAP server using SIEVE language.
-Two backends are provided to keep this sieve script. `file` to write it directly in the file system or `managesieve` to store it using *ManageSieve* protocol mainly at remote locations.
+The Out of Office service sets the reply automatically sent to your contacts when you receive an email.
+This reply is stored on the IMAP server using SIEVE language.
+Two backends are provided to manage this sieve script.
+Either `file` to write it directly on the file system or `managesieve` to store it using *ManageSieve* protocol (when dealing with remote IMAP services).
 The following options are available for each backend:

 * `[outofoffice:file]`

     * sieve_script_path: The path where the sieve script is stored.
-The value is expanded using the user, domain or fulluser variables.
+The value is expanded from the user, domain or full user variables.
     * sieve_script_path_mkdir: This option creates the directory hierarchy if it doesn't exist yet.